salzman-lab/ReadZS/.github/CONTRIBUTING.md

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-> If you need help using or modifying nf-core/readzs then the best place to ask is on the nf-core Slack [#readzs](https://nfcore.slack.com/channels/readzs) channel ([join our Slack here](https://nf-co.re/join/slack)).

-## Contribution workflow

-If you'd like to write some code for nf-core/readzs, the standard workflow is as follows:

-1. Check that there isn't already an issue about your idea in the [nf-core/readzs issues](https://github.com/nf-core/readzs/issues) to avoid duplicating work
-    * If there isn't one already, please create one so that others know you're working on this
-2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [nf-core/readzs repository](https://github.com/nf-core/readzs) to your GitHub account
-3. Make the necessary changes / additions within your forked repository following [Pipeline conventions](#pipeline-contribution-conventions)
-4. Use `nf-core schema build .` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
-5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged

-If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).

 ## Tests